Both CBD and kratom are being studied for their potential to treat issues including chronic pain, anxiety, and drug addiction.

 - Opiate withdrawal

-Unlike cannabis, kratom does not provide immediate relief.
-The effects of kratom are typically felt within an hour.
+Kratom, unlike cannabis, does not offer instant relief.
+In most cases, the effects of kratom are felt within an hour.

-Kratom has long been used to treat substance withdrawal, especially from opioids.
-The opioid crisis in North America has been at least partially responsible for kratom’s rise in popularity.
-Many addicts have found kratom to be incredibly effective in helping to wean them off of more powerful opioids like heroin, oxycodone, and fentanyl.
+Kratom has long been used to treat withdrawal from drugs, particularly opioids.
+The opioid problem in North America is partly the reason for the surge in popularity of kratom.
+Many users have discovered that kratom is quite successful in weaning them off of stronger opioids like fentanyl, heroin, and oxycodone.

-Some have been able to use kratom to eradicate the symptoms of opioid withdrawal until they disappear altogether.
+Some people have been able to use kratom to completely eliminate the symptoms of opioid withdrawal.

 What is CBD?

-Cannabidiol (CBD) is the second most prevalent of the active ingredients of cannabis.
-While CBD is an essential component of medical marijuana, it is derived directly from the hemp plant, which is a cousin of the cannabis plant.
+Cannabidiol (CBD) is the second most common active component in cannabis.
+CBD is extracted directly from the hemp plant, which is a relative of the cannabis plant and is an important component of medicinal cannabis.

-While CBD is a component of cannabis, by itself it does not cause a “high.”
-Most CBD on the market is made from hemp for legal reasons.
-It is often extracted in oil form, which is then processed and sold in various types of products, including tinctures, capsules, and CBD-infused edibles.
-There are several different extraction methods, ranging from CO2 extraction to using solvents like ethanol or butane.
+While CBD is a component of cannabis, it does not produce a “high” on its own.
+For legal reasons, the majority of CBD on the market is produced from hemp.
+It’s usually extracted as an oil, which is then processed and marketed as capsules, CBD-infused foods, and tinctures, among other things.
+There are a variety of extraction techniques available, ranging from CO2 extraction to solvents such as ethanol or butane.

-Since it is made from the whole plant, CBD oil can contain various other cannabinoids and terpenes that were extracted along with it.
-These are called full-spectrum CBD products.
-While CBD can be quite effective on its own, many people find it more effective when taken with other cannabinoids, including THC.
-Full-spectrum CBD oil products are allowed to contain up to 0.3 percent THC by law.
+Full-spectrum CBD products may contain other cannabinoids and terpenes that were extracted along with it because it is made from the complete plant.
+While CBD is useful on its own, many people find that it works better when combined with other cannabinoids, such as THC.
+By federal law, full-spectrum CBD oil products can include up to 0.3 percent THC.

-Physiologically, CBD functions by interacting with the endocannabinoid system (ECS).
-The ECS is a natural, endogenous network of cannabinoids and cannabinoid receptors in the human body.
-ECS receptors exist in nearly every cell type, which explains CBD’s massive range of uses.
+CBD interacts with the endocannabinoid system (ECS) to perform its activities.
+In the human body, the ECS is a natural, endogenous network of cannabinoids and cannabinoid receptors.
+ECS receptors are found in virtually all cell types, which explains CBD’s wide variety of applications.

 Uses for CBD

-CBD has shown promise as an anti-anxiety agent.
-Numerous animal and human studies have demonstrated positive results in addressing anxiety and stress disorders like post-traumatic stress disorder (PTSD) and social anxiety disorder.
-CBD has even been shown to potentially improve other conditions that anxiety affects.
+CBD has proved to be an effective anti-anxiety treatment.
+Numerous animal and human research have shown that treating anxiety and stress illnesses such as post-traumatic stress disorder (PTSD) and social anxiety disorder might be beneficial.
+CBD has even been found to help with other illnesses that are exacerbated by anxiety.

 What is the difference between kratom and CBD?

-While mitragynine (MG) may be able to treat opioid addiction, the other primary compound in kratom, 7‐HMG, acts on opioid receptors in the brain; meaning that it has addictive potential, hence the FDA’s negative attention.
+While mitragynine (MG) may be able to cure opioid addiction, the second major component in kratom, 7HMG, activates opioid receptors in the brain, which means it has the potential to be addictive, which is why the FDA is concerned.

 - Dry mouth